Onemind-Services-LLC/cloudmydc-docs/docs/Go Lang/Go Dev Center.md

 The maximum number of the same-type servers within a single environment layer depends on a particular hosting provider settings (usually this limit stands for 16 nodes and can be enlarged by sending the appropriate request to support).

-Also, you can notice that upon Golang server scaling, the [load balancing](https://cloudmydc.com/) node is automatically added to environment topology (required for the proper requests distribution).
-Find more details about manual [Horizontal Scaling](/docs/ApplicationSetting/Scaling%20And%20Clustering/Horizontal%20Scaling) in the documentation.
+Also, you can notice that upon Golang server scaling, the [load balancing](/docs/Load%20Balancers/Load%20Balancing) node is automatically added to environment topology (required for the proper requests distribution).
+Find more details about manual [horizontal scaling](/docs/ApplicationSetting/Scaling%20And%20Clustering/Horizontal%20Scaling) in the documentation.

 ## Automatic Horizontal Scaling